CWE3D/lister_numpad_macros/README.md

 # Numpad Macros Plugin Documentation

 ## Overview
-The Numpad Macros plugin enables you to use a USB numpad as a control interface for your Lister 3D printer.
+The Numpad Macros plugin enables you to use USB input devices (numpads, knobs, etc.) as control interfaces for your Lister 3D printer.
 This plugin provides customizable key mappings to execute common printer commands, making printer control more convenient and efficient.

 ## Installation

 ### Prerequisites
 - Klipper installed and configured
 - Moonraker installed and configured
-- A USB numpad
+- USB input devices (numpad, volume knob, etc.)
 - Python 3.7 or higher
+- python3-evdev package installed

 ### Automatic Installation
 1. Clone the repository: